Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the player is friendly towards her, Shael will introduce herself and reveal the following things.

-- She's a dryad, and she's been living here for a few weeks.
+- She's a dryad, and she's been staying here for a few weeks.
 - The wilted garden makes her sad.
 She can make it beautiful if the PC wants her to.
--
+- She's not looking for trouble, and she can leave if the PC doesn't want her here.

+If the Player wants her to make the garden beautiful, she will cast Plant Growth over 8 hours to enrich the garden and bring the plants back to life.

+If the player attacks her, she will cast Plant Growth as an action, making the entire garden overgrown.
+Then she will use her Tree Stride trait to leave quickly and flee.

 ## Pest Control
 Back in the entrance, when the Player agrees to deal with the giant rat, Simon goes and grabs an unlit torch from a nearby wall and hands it to the PC, muttering an incantation, waving his hand around, it and lighting it with a snap of his fingers.
 He then reaches for his pocket and gives the PC a *Potion of Healing* which he found in the library.